lpsmodsimteam/2022HPCSummer-Deadlock/deadlock-logger-node/example.md

 doxygen doxygen-conf
 ```

-Doxygen documentation will be generated in 2022HPCSummer-Deadlock/deadlock-logger-node.html and can be opened by accessing 2022HPCSummer-Deadlock/deadlock-logger-node/html/index.html
+Doxygen documentation will be generated in 2022HPCSummer-Deadlock/deadlock-logger-node/html
+It can be opened by accessing 2022HPCSummer-Deadlock/deadlock-logger-node/html/index.html